josephearl/sbt-findbugs/README.md

 An SBT 0.13+ plugin for running FindBugs on Java classes.
 For more information about FindBugs, see <http://findbugs.sourceforge.net>.

-This plugin currently uses version 3.0.0 of FindBugs.
+This plugin currently uses FindBugs version 3.0.0.

 ## Getting started

-Add sbt-findbugs-plugin as a plugin in your project's `project/plugins.sbt`:
+Add sbt-findbugs-plugin as a plugin in your projects `project/plugins.sbt`:

 ```scala
 addSbtPlugin("com.lenioapp" % "sbt-findbugs-plugin" % "2.0.0")